 Accessories are available for use as wall passthroughs.
 If using one of these, make sure it has been tested and listed for use as a wall pass-through.

-All combustible material in the wall is cut away a sufficient distance from the single-wall connector to provide the required 12" (305 mm) clearance for the connector.
-Any material used to close up the opening must be noncombustible.
+Figure 9 shows one method, in which all combustible material in the wall is cut away to provide the required 457 mm (18") clearance for the connector.
+The resulting space must remain empty.